kingdom-building-ministries/kbm-static-site/blog/_posts/2014-01-07-staff-reflection-charlie-marquis.md

 date: "2014-01-23"
 "poster-image": "https://www.dropbox.com/s/vhvdre86so63rg6/Hadzabe.png"
 tags:
-  - Staff Reflection
+  - International
-post_types: "no-type"
+post_types: "staff-team"
+series: Epiphany
 ---

 Jesus is the light of the world.
 He is not only the light in our circumstances.
 He really is the light of ALL NATIONS.
 This is an amazing truth.